vigneshramesh1/network-intrusion-detection/README.md

 To get started with replicating our research findings, follow these steps:

 1. Clone this repository to your local machine.
-2. Download the 5G Network Intrusion Detection Dataset (5G-NIDD) from the provided source and place it in the `Dataset` directory.
+2. Download the 5G Network Intrusion Detection Dataset (5G-NIDD) from the provided source and place it in your current directory.
+3. Follow the data preproccesing steps given in `Data Preprocessing` directory.
-3. Navigate to the `Models` directory and follow the steps in the .ipynb files to run the machine learning models.
+4. Navigate to the `Models` directory and follow the steps in the .ipynb files to run the machine learning models.
-4. Refer to the `Results` directory for the outcomes of our experiments and performance evaluation.
+5. Refer to the paper for the results of our experiments and performance evaluation.

 ## Contributing
 Contributions to this research project are welcome.
 If you have suggestions for improvements or would like to collaborate, please feel free to open an issue or submit a pull request.